Epitech-Lyon/epitech-lyon.github.io/_posts/2022-02-28-algorithmes-de-tri.md

 *Time complexity* is the computational complexity that describes the amount of computer time it takes to run an algorithm.
 For example, `O(log N)` means time goes up linearly while the `N` goes up exponentially.
 So if it takes 1 second to compute 10 elements, it will take 2 seconds to compute 100 elements, 3 seconds to compute 1000 elements, and so on. *Space complexity* measures the total amount of memory that an algorithm or operation needs to run according to its input size.

-The *stability* of a sorting algorithm is concerned with how the algorithm treats equal (or repeated) elements.
+The *stability* of a sorting algorithm depends on how the algorithm treats equal (or repeated) elements.
 Stable sorting algorithms preserve the relative order of equal elements, while unstable sorting algorithms don’t.

 ## Sorting algorithm evaluation